-Download our 12-page trip planner PDF which includes all the information you need to start planning a vacation to Colorado's four national parks and two popular national monuments.
+Our 12-page trip planning kit has all the information you need to plan a vacation to Colorado's four national parks and two popular national monuments.
 Here are the highlights of what's included.

 - 4 road trip suggestions for Colorado parks including one from Rocky Mountain National Park to Yellowstone

 - Rocky Mountain National Park entrance primer - west side vs. east side

 - General overview map of Rocky Mountain National Park

 - Tips on the top six things to do on a Rocky Mountain vacation